Vegetarian Traveller Food Experiences

 Croatia

 One of the advantages when it comes to finding Vegetarian food in Croatia is that the cuisine is very similar to Italian cuisine.
 Hence you can find multiple options when it comes to finding vegetarian food in Croatia.
-But a wine tasting in Split was one of the highlights of my vegetarian trip to Croatia even though I had no idea about wine.
+But a food tasting in Split was one of the highlights of my vegetarian trip to Croatia.

 Czech Republic